vlang/vsl/examples/mpi_basic_example/README.md

 # Example - mpi_basic_example 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for demonstrating basic MPI functionality.

 ## Instructions